itmo-mla/fall-24/students/mt-desta/lab4/README.md

 ## Task 5: Stochastic Gradient Descent with momentum

-The stochastic gradient descent with Nesterov momentum and regularization is implemented using the following code:
+The stochastic gradient descent with momentum and regularization is implemented using the following code:

 ```python
 self.v = gamma * self.v + (1 - gamma) * self._margin_dloss(x, y_i)